 Like most things, 'buckwheat' sounds much better in French, where it's known as 'blé noir.'
 This translates to 'black grain,' which sounds less poetic than 'blé noir' as well, though possibly less misleading than 'buckwheat,' since it isn't actually in the wheat family at all, but rather the gluten-free seed of a plant native to Asia.

 Oddly, triangular buckwheat groats themselves aren't black at all, but rather a pretty ecru with hints of pastel green.
-But when ground, the flour becomes a charcoal-flecked brownish-grey.
+But when roasted and ground into dark buckwheat flour, the flour becomes a charcoal-flecked brownish-grey.
+Arrowhead Mills and Bob's Red Mill are two widely available brands of dark buckwheat flour.
+If light buckwheat flour is what you've got, you can still make these; you'll just have a more classic chocolate chip cookie that will still be delicious.

-Despite my love of buckwheat crepes and soba noodles, I never would have thought to bake the tasty flour into sweet confections until Heidi at 101 Cookbooks posted some nibby buckwheat butter cookies, a recipe from Alice Medrich's stunner of a book Pure Dessert.
+Despite my love of buckwheat crepes and soba noodles, I never would have thought to bake flavorful dark buckwheat flour into sweet confections until Heidi at 101 Cookbooks posted some nibby buckwheat butter cookies, a recipe from Alice Medrich's stunner of a book Pure Dessert.

 I made the cookies right away and was knocked off my feet by how well the flavors and textures went together: the gluten-free buckwheat created a meltingly delicate cookie dotted with crunchy, bittersweet nibs.
 I couldn't stop eating them.
 (I've also shared a buckwheat snowball cookie recipe with similar flavors!)